DiogoFSPinheiro/42_Rank_02/FDF/README.md

 A wireframe model is a visual representation of a 3D object using lines to connect the vertices of the object.
 It is a skeletal representation where only the edges and vertices are drawn, giving a clear outline of the shape without any surfaces.
 Wireframes are used extensively in computer graphics to represent 3D objects in a simplified form, making it easier to manipulate and view the structure of complex models.

-In the context of the FDF project, you'll be working with a 3D wireframe model that is rendered on a 2D screen.
-This involves projecting 3D points onto a 2D plane, a fundamental concept in computer graphics.

 ## Setting Up the Graphics Library

 To visualize your wireframe model, you'll need a graphics library.
 The FDF project typically uses the MiniLibX library for rendering graphics.
 Here are the steps to set up MiniLibX and integrate it into your project.